 Support Ticket Plus — Product Documentation

 Support Ticket Plus is a WordPress help desk plugin for managing customer support from ticket creation through resolution.
-Customers use a public support portal; staff manage tickets from WordPress admin or the same portal.
+Customers use a public support portal (with optional guest ticketing and magic-link access); staff manage tickets from WordPress admin or the same portal.

 1. Installation